Cucumber (software): Syntax

 Syntax is centered around a line-oriented design, similar to that of Python.
-The structure of a file is defined using whitespace and other control characters. # is used as the line-comment character, and can be placed anywhere in a file.
+The structure of a file is defined using whitespace and other control characters.
+Lines starting with # are considered comments, and can be placed anywhere in a file.
 Instructions are any non-empty and non-comment line.
 They consist of a recognized Gherkin keyword followed by a string.

 All Gherkin files have the .feature file extension.
 They contain a single Feature definition for the system under test and are an executable test script.

+Here is an example of the syntax: